-The objective is to put additional pressure on polluting industries and recognize the efforts of environmentally conscious industries.
-The ratings are being updated regularly using the CEMS data.
-In addition to this EPIC-India with support from OSPCB will conduct inspection and recalibration of all the CEMS devices over the next few months to improve the data quality.
+This program is expected to put additional pressure on polluting industries and recognize the efforts of environmentally conscious industries.
+The ratings are updated regularly using the CEMS data.
+Additionally, EPIC-India, with the support from OSPCB, is conducting inspection and recalibration of CEMS devices to improve data quality.